yan9a/ceutil/README.md

 Utilities by Cool-Emerald

-You can get the ceUtil source from its repository using the following command.
+You can get the ceutil source from its repository using the following command.

     git clone --depth 1 https://github.com/yan9a/ceutil.git